Following a human bite, it is usually worth seeing a doctor or health professional for advice.

 Wounds might be closed if you are seen within six hours of the bite happening or if the wound is on your face.
 Wounds will usually be left open if they are more likely to get infected - for example, bites to the hands.
 They will be left open if it has been more than 24 hours since the bite.
 Sometimes the wound will be closed a few days later, when the risk of infection is thought to have passed.

-Antibiotics will be prescribed if it is thought the wound has already started to become infected.
+Antibiotics will be prescribed if the bite has broken the skin and drawn blood, and if it is thought the wound has already started to become infected.

 Are you up to date with your tetanus immunisations?
 If not, you may need a booster dose.